Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 Navigating the Map Space and Barrier Symbology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On the map space page, you should see your current location along with the default base map.
 If your location is not automatically displayed, ensure that your device’s location services are enabled and that the app has permission to access your location.
-Once permissions are confirmed, open the app menu and tap ‘Go to Your Location’ to center the map on your current position.
+Once permissions are confirmed, open the app menu and tap ‘My Location’ (see above) to center the map on your current position.

 Within the map space, you’ll also see aquatic barrier layers: